DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 1. The second approach is logs-based measures: metrics extracted from the systems and tools developers use.
 Examples:

-2. Quantity means counting artifacts: number of commits, number of users.
+2. Quantity is counting artifacts: the number of commits, the number of users.

-3. Time - how long an activity takes, such as coding or review time.
+3. Time is how long an activity takes, such as coding or review time.

-5. The main advantage is continuous, standardized data at scale that provides a detailed view of activity.
+5. The main advantage is continuous, standardized data at scale that provides a detailed picture of activity.

-6. The limitation is that you need sufficient observability into the toolchain: integrations, data collection, and infrastructure.
+6. The limitation is that sufficient observability into the toolchain is needed: integrations, data collection, infrastructure.

 7. It is also important to understand that logs are not absolutely objective.